StrmSrfr/green/README.md

 If the file does not exist or there is an error reading it, it will return an exception.

-## Prelude Functions
+## Prelude

-These functions are included in `prelude.green` for you your convenience, but you could write them yourself.
+These functions and macros are included in `prelude.green` for you your convenience, but you could write them yourself.

 To use them: